software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 11
 >
-> Implement a REST API endpoint for _getting all quizzes_.
-Only _published quizzes_ should be returned by the endpoint.
->
-> Create an issue for each task.
-Set the Sprint milestone and add the issues to the backlog.

-{: .important-title }

-> Exercise 12
->
 > Implement a REST API endpoint for _getting a quiz by id_.
 Return an appropriate HTTP status code and error message in the following error case:
 >
 > - Quiz with the provided id does not exist